On the Complexity of Bilevel Linear and Quadratic Programs in Fixed Dimensions: Introduction

-Our main theoretical contributions are summarized in Table~\ref{tab:complexity}.
-Specifically, we complete the complexity classification of [\textbf{BLP}] by establishing the following results: \begin{itemize} \item Using a standard value-function reformulation, we prove that the optimistic version of [\textbf{BLP}] is polynomially solvable when the number of follower constraints~$m_f$ is fixed. \item By leveraging some fundamental results from computational geometry, we show that the pessimistic version of [\textbf{BLP}] remains polynomially solvable when the number of follower constraints~$m_f$ is fixed. \item In contrast, by representing binary variables through pessimistic coupling constraints, we demonstrate that the pessimistic version of [\textbf{BLP}] is strongly $NP$-hard when the number of follower variables $n_f$ is fixed. \item Additionally, we establish that the min-max version of [\textbf{BLP}] is polynomially solvable when either the number of leader variables $n_l$ or the number of leader constraints $m_l$ is fixed. \end{itemize}
+In this paper, we complete the complexity classification of BLPs in fixed dimensions (see Table~\ref{tab:complexity}).
+Our main results can be summarized as follows: \begin{itemize} \item Using a value-function reformulation, we prove that the optimistic version of [\textbf{BLP}] is polynomially solvable when the number of follower constraints~$m_f$ is fixed. \item Using structural results from computational geometry, we show that the pessimistic version of~[\textbf{BLP}] remains polynomially solvable when the number of follower constraints~$m_f$ is~fixed. \item In contrast, by representing binary variables via pessimistic coupling constraints, we demonstrate that the pessimistic problem with a fixed number of follower variables $n_f$ is strongly $NP$-hard. \end{itemize}

-It is worth mentioning that our results correct the inaccuracy in Deng \cite{Deng1998}, where the analysis for a fixed number of follower variables was claimed to apply to both the optimistic and the pessimistic~BLPs.
-This inaccuracy was later reiterated in the second part of Theorem 2.2 of \cite{Wiesemann2013}, which states that the pessimistic problem with a fixed number of follower variables is polynomially solvable.
+It is worth mentioning that our conclusions differ from those reported in Deng~\cite{Deng1998}, where the analysis for a fixed number of follower variables is stated to apply to both the optimistic and pessimistic variants of~[\textbf{BLP}].
+We note, however, that Deng~\cite{Deng1998} does not provide an explicit formal definition of the pessimistic formulation, and different interpretations exist in the literature, particularly regarding the treatment of coupling constraints (\ref{cons: leader}).
+Furthermore, Theorem~2.2 in~\cite{Wiesemann2013} builds on the results of~\cite{Deng1998} and states that the pessimistic problem with coupling constraints is polynomially solvable when the number of follower variables is fixed.
 As our findings show, this is not the case~in~general; see the corresponding entries in Table \ref{tab:complexity}.